contactlab/contacthub-sdk-nodejs/README.md

-# contacthub-sdk-nodejs
+# Contacthub nodejs SDK

-Node.js SDK for the ContactHub API.
+Node.js SDK for the Contacthub API.

 ## Requirements and design

 This library requires Node.js v4 or later.

-All async operations return a `Promise`.
+All asynchronous operations return a `Promise`.

-[Flow](http://flowtype.org) type annotations are used throughout the library and can be leveraged if you use Flow in a project which depends on this library.
+[Flow](http://flowtype.org) type annotations are used throughout the library, and can be leveraged if you use Flow in a project that depends on this library.

 ## Installation